 - A. Overall.
 Directors will access MTA information in a secure manner consistent with the nature of the information and management's security recommendations. - B. Access to Secure Extranet Site.
 Directors will be provided with credentials to access MTA's secure extranet site.
 The secure extranet site will be the primary method for providing directors with access to confidential MTA information.
 Directors will take reasonable precautions when accessing the extranet site to ensure that the confidentiality of materials available there is maintained.
 Directors will notify MTA immediately in the event that they suspect the security of their credentials has been compromised. - C. Electronic Mail.
 Directors will use their mtasolutions.com Board e-mail accounts for all e-mail correspondence regarding MTA business.
-Personal or work e-mail accounts will not be used to send or receive information regarding MTA business. - D. Devices.
-It is highly recommended that directors use MTA-issued devices to access electronic mail.
-Directors may use their personal devices to access e-mail and the extranet site, but may not use devices belonging to any other person or entity (such as a device owned by the director's employer or a device/terminal available for shared public use, such as those in libraries, internet cafes, etc.).
-Directors must take reasonable steps to ensure that any personal devices used to conduct MTA business are secure, have up-to-date security software and are protected by passwords meeting MTA's internal electronic security requirements.
-Any non-MTA device to be used for MTA business must be reviewed by MTA technical staff to ensure that the device satisfies MTA security requirements.
+Personal or work e-mail accounts should not be used to send or receive information regarding MTA business. - D. Devices.
+Directors may use their personal devices to access e-mail and the extranet site but may not use devices belonging to any other person or entity (such as a device owned by the director's employer or a device/terminal available for shared public use, such as those in libraries, internet cafes, etc.).
+Directors must take reasonable steps to ensure that any personal devices used to access MTA applications (extranet and email) are secure and have up-to-date security software.
+Confidential and/or executive session material should not be saved or downloaded outside of the secure extranet site.

-Adopted: December 12, 2001 Amended: September 16, 2009 Amended: August 18, 2010 Amended: January 19, 2011 Amended: July 20, 2016 Amended: February 13, 2018 Amended: August 14, 2019
+Adopted: December 12, 2001 Amended: September 16, 2009 Amended: August 18, 2010 Amended: January 19, 2011 Amended: July 20, 2016 Amended: February 13, 2018 Amended: August 14, 2019 Amended: September 12, 2023